 There are some lucky people who were born without wisdom teeth!
 Your dentist can see them on a dental X-ray, and if there’s no sign of them below the gum line by your mid-twenties, they may never come in at all.
 The X-ray may also be able to help your dentist predict how they will erupt.

 In some cases, however, the wisdom teeth can erupt many years beyond young adulthood.
-Next time you visit the Arroyo Center for Aesthetic Dentistry, ask if your wisdom teeth are still waiting to come out or if you could have been born without them.
+Next time you visit District Dental Solutions, ask if your wisdom teeth are still waiting to come out or if you could have been born without them.
 You may be surprised!

 3. THEY DON’T ALWAYS COME IN AT THE SAME TIME